DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Tuesday

+- **Progress check-in.** Briefly share your progress, challenges faced, and next steps.
+The remaining time will be used for an in-class work session.

+## Thursday

 - **In-class work session.** Focus on completing your foley, ambiences, and starting the final mix.

+# Week 16 (12/9)

-## Thursday
+## Tuesday

+- Last meeting - fill out course evals
 - Objective: Students present their nearly completed projects for final group feedback.
 - Structure:
   - Introduction (10 minutes): Review expectations for a full draft and provide guidelines for giving constructive feedback.